-Q: Whats the difference between the positions START1 and START2 on the JFS switch?
+Q: What is the difference between the positions START1 and START2 on the JFS switch?
 A: The JFS is a starter for the engine.
 It has two bottles.
 When the JFS is in START1 only one bottle is used to start the engine.
 In START2 both bottles are used.

 Q: What values does the Master Arm switch have?
-In the RCs there is a value AUTO?
-A: The value AUTO doesnt exist.
+In the RC's there is a value AUTO?
+A: The value AUTO does not exist.
 The Master Arm has the values: ARM, SIM and OFF.